MØ

-Karen Marie Aagaard Ørsted Andersen (/da/; born 13 August 1988), known professionally as MØ (/da/ (Note: Not to be confused with ∅.)), is a Danish singer and songwriter.
-She signed a recording contract with Sony Music Entertainment in 2012 and released her debut extended play (EP), Bikini Daze (2013), and her debut studio album, No Mythologies to Follow (2014).
+Karen Marie Aagaard Ørsted Andersen (/da/; born 13 August 1988), known professionally as MØ (/da/) is a Danish singer and songwriter.
+She signed a recording contract with Sony Music in 2012 and released her debut extended play (EP), Bikini Daze (2013), and her debut studio album, No Mythologies to Follow (2014).

 In 2014, MØ collaborated with Australian rapper Iggy Azalea on the single "Beg for It", which peaked at number 27 on the US Billboard Hot 100, earning MØ her first entry on the chart.
-The following year, she co-wrote and provided vocals for the Major Lazer and DJ Snake collaboration "Lean On", which became an international success, charting at number one in several countries, number two in the United Kingdom, and number four in the United States.
-In 2016, MØ was featured on Snakehips's single "Don't Leave", and another Major Lazer single "Cold Water" with Canadian singer Justin Bieber; the latter debuted at number one on the UK Singles Chart and number two on the US Billboard Hot 100.
+The following year, she co-wrote and provided vocals for the Major Lazer and DJ Snake collaboration "Lean On", which became an international success, charting at number one in multiple countries, number two in the United Kingdom, and number four in the United States.
+In 2016, MØ was featured on Snakehips's single "Don't Leave", and another Major Lazer single "Cold Water" with Canadian singer Justin Bieber; the latter debuted at number one on the UK singles chart and number two on the Hot 100.

 MØ earned her first commercially successful solo single with 2016's "Final Song", which reached the top 10 in Denmark and Norway and the top 15 in Australia and the United Kingdom.
-She has since released the extended play When I Was Young (2017), and the studio albums Forever Neverland (2018), Motordrome (2022) and Plæygirl (2025).
+She has since released the EP When I Was Young (2017), and the studio albums Forever Neverland (2018), Motordrome (2022) and Plæygirl (2025).

 Life and career

 Early life

 Karen Marie Aagaard Ørsted Andersen was born in Ubberud, near Odense, and she grew up in Ejlstrup on the island of Funen, Denmark.
 Her father, Frans Ørsted, is a psychologist, and her mother, Mette Ørsted, is a teacher.
 She has an older brother, Kasper, who is a doctor.

 MØ was seven when she became interested in music thanks to the Spice Girls.
-As a teenager, she became interested in punk music and anti-fascist movements, listening to Black Flag, Nirvana, Smashing Pumpkins, Yeah Yeah Yeahs and especially Sonic Youth, saying she looked up to Kim Gordon as a "big hero and role model".
+As a teenager, she became interested in punk music and anti-fascist movements, listening to Black Flag, Nirvana, The Smashing Pumpkins, Yeah Yeah Yeahs and especially Sonic Youth, saying she looked up to Kim Gordon as a "big hero and role model".

 2006–2012: Side projects and MOR

-In 2006, MØ released an EP, titled The Edmunds, which included tracks such as "Garbage King" and "Polly Get Your Gun".
-MØ also released several other side projects during 2008–10 including titles such as A Piece of Music to Fuck to and The Rarities.
-MØ and her friend Josefine Struckmann Pedersen formed duo MOR in 2007, and released two EPs, Fisse I Dit Fjæs (Pussy in Your Face) and Vanvidstimer (Madness Hours), in 2009 and 2011, respectively.
+In 2006, MØ released an EP, The Edmunds, which was composed of three songs.
+She also released several other side projects during 2008–10, including A Piece of Music to Fuck to and The Rarities.
+MØ and her friend, Josefine Struckmann Pedersen, formed duo MOR in 2007.
+They released two EPs, Fisse I Dit Fjæs (Pussy in Your Face) and Vanvidstimer (Madness Hours), in 2009 and 2011, respectively.
 MOR disbanded on 7 September 2012, for personal reasons.